DMcP89/DMcP89/README.md

 # Hi, I'm Dave
 I am a Co-Founder of WOCH Studios and a Full Stack Developer.
 I currently work at Bottomline Technologies as a manger of cloud and services.
-I like building things.
+I like to building things.
 ## What I work with
 ### Datastores
 ![MySQL](https://img.shields.io/badge/mysql-%2300f.svg?style=for-the-badge&logo=mysql&logoColor=white)